Sign In

 This lesson introduced how to find the percent of change using original and new amounts.
 The challenge presented at this chapter's start focuses on Kevin's tough decision.
 If he accepts the loan, he could get his dream bicycle.
 On the other hand, he could owe too large of an amount!

-Find the amount of change between the price of the bicycle and the amount that Kevin would have to pay back.
-Then, apply the percent of change formula.
+Help Kevin find the percent of change from the price of the bicycle to the total amount Kevin would have to pay his uncle.

 Convert to percent